sendgrid/wordpress/README.md

 ## Changelog

+**1.10.5**
+* Added settings page on multisite to give access to self manage SendGrid plugin to each subsite

+**1.10.4**
+* Set transient token for Marketing Campaign in database

 **1.10.3**
 * Add option to configure text version using setText() function from the header
 * Tested up to 4.7